 Puerto Galera, although a town in itself, encompasses a 15 km stretch of coastline where clusters of resorts have sprung up along the numerous beaches.
-Accessed from Batangas, the area is less than a four hour bus and boat ride away from Manila.
-The main hotspots are:
+Accessed from Batangas, the area is less than a four-hour bus and boat ride away from Manila.

 Sabang: Just a sleepy fishing village some 30 years ago, Sabang is now the major resort town.
 24-hour bars, clubbing, diving, and some seedy nightlife make Sabang a noisy and rambunctious scene.
 The adjacent bays of big and small La Laguna offer a more relaxed vibe with better beaches.